swcarpentry/shell-novice/04-loop.md

 ---
 > ## Learning Objectives {.objectives}
 >
 > *   Write a loop that applies one or more commands separately to each file in a set of files.
+(Create)
 > *   Trace the values taken on by a loop variable during execution of the loop.
+(Analyze)
 > *   Explain the difference between a variable's name and its value.
+(Understand)
 > *   Explain why spaces and some punctuation characters shouldn't be used in file names.
+(Understand)
 > *   Demonstrate how to see what commands have recently been executed.
+(Apply)
 > *   Re-run recently executed commands without retyping them.
+(Apply)

 **Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
 Similar to wildcards and tab completion, using loops also reduces the